marek-chadim/Markups-and-Public-Procurement/README.md

 I document the evolution of market power using firm-level data from the Czech construction sector since 2006.
-Contrary to the global trend of rising markups, I find that aggregate markups have decreased, declining from 40% above marginal cost in 2006 to 30% in 2021, driven pri- marily by firms in the upper tail of the markup distribution.
-By linking this data with govern- ment tenders, I examine the relationship between markups and public procurement.
+Contrary to the global trend of rising markups, I find that aggregate markups have decreased, declining from 40% above marginal cost in 2006 to 30% in 2021, driven primarily by firms in the upper tail of the markup distribution.
+By linking this data with government tenders, I examine the relationship between markups and public procurement.
 I find that markups are significantly higher when controlling for unobserved productivity; government contractors have price-to-marginal-cost ratios that are 0.3 higher than those of private-sector firms; and firm-level markups increase by 12% upon a firm’s entry into public procurement.